-Join Kevin Skoglund for an in-depth discussion in this video Session fixation, part of Foundations of Programming: Web Security.
+Join Kevin Skoglund for an in-depth discussion in this video Session fixation, part of Programming Foundations: Web Security.

 - There is another risk to using sessions…for sensitive data.…It's a variation on session hijacking,…and it's called Session Fixaton.…The idea behind Session Fixation…is that a hacker tricks a user…into using a hacker-provided session identifier.…It's like the opposite of session hijacking.…Instead of a hacker stealing your session ID,…a hacker gives you a session ID to use instead.…It can be used for the same purposes…as session hijacking, to assume your identity…and your logged in status to steal your personal info…and even change your password.…